devopsgroup-io/vagrant-digitalocean/README.md

 **Supported Configuration Attributes**

 The following attributes are available to further configure the provider:
 - `provider.image` - A string representing the image to use when creating a new droplet.
 It defaults to `ubuntu-14-04-x64`.
+List available images with the `digitalocean-list images` command.
 - `provider.ipv6` - A boolean flag indicating whether to enable IPv6
 - `provider.region` - A string representing the region to create the new droplet in.
 It defaults to `nyc2`.
+List available regions with the `digitalocean-list regions` command.
 - `provider.size` - A string representing the size to use when creating a new droplet (e.g. `1gb`).
 It defaults to `512mb`.
+List available sizes with the `digitalocean-list sizes` command.
 - `provider.private_networking` - A boolean flag indicating whether to enable a private network interface (if the region supports private networking).
 It defaults to `false`.